14 Amazing Stops on a Phoenix to Las Vegas Drive

 Taking a road trip from Phoenix to Las Vegas is the perfect way to see the desert southwest.
 The journey takes you through some of the most stunning scenery in the world, and there are plenty of opportunities to stop and explore along the way.

-Follow this guide to the best road trip from Phoenix to Las Vegas and you’ll see all the greatest things to do.
-So, buckle up, and let’s get started on planning your epic journey!
+Follow this guide, buckle up, and let’s get started on planning your epic journey!

 driving from phoenix to vegas